Weezer: Instrumentation and lyrics

 Weezer's music is generally characterized by loud guitars, abundance of hooks, and perceived nerdiness.
-According to Stephen Thomas Erlewine of AllMusic, the band's style "merges the heavy power pop of arena rockers like Cheap Trick and the angular guitar leads of the Pixies while injecting their melodies with doses of '70s metal."
-Throughout its career, Weezer has maintained what has been described as a "heavy, guitar-oriented sound [played] over a steady, danceable groove."
-The band's early material, such as the material on its debut album, was said to have "embodied the self-awareness of the intelligent alternative rock slacker."
-According to Tim Sendra of AllMusic, the group's debut album "fuses the raucous energy of punk, the loser-friendly geekiness of indie rock, the guitar power of grunge, and the huge hooks of radio rock [combined with] some heavy metal guitar heroics."
+According to Stephen Thomas Erlewine of AllMusic, the band's style "merges the heavy power pop of arena rockers like Cheap Trick and the angular guitar leads of the Pixies while injecting their melodies with doses of '70s metal".
+Throughout its career, Weezer has maintained what has been described as a "heavy, guitar-oriented sound [played] over a steady, danceable groove".
+The band's early material, such as the material on its debut album, was said to have "embodied the self-awareness of the intelligent alternative rock slacker".
+According to Tim Sendra of AllMusic, the group's debut album "fuses the raucous energy of punk, the loser-friendly geekiness of indie rock, the guitar power of grunge, and the huge hooks of radio rock [combined with] some heavy metal guitar heroics".
 The sound present on the band's second album, Pinkerton, has been described as "darker [and] messier" than its predecessor.
 Green was considered to be a return to the "tight" pop sound of Weezer's debut album.
-According to Erlewine, Maladroit features "a tougher sound -- nowhere near as raw as Pinkerton, yet similarly loud and raucous, overflowing with guitars spitting out riffs and solos with a gleeful abandon."
+According to Erlewine, Maladroit features "a tougher sound -- nowhere near as raw as Pinkerton, yet similarly loud and raucous, overflowing with guitars spitting out riffs and solos with a gleeful abandon".
 2005's Make Believe was considered to be a "return to [the] musical, emotional bloodletting" of Pinkerton.
 On Red, the band began to incorporate longer song forms.
+Raditude (2009) and Hurley (2010) both featured more modern pop production.
+Everything Will Be Alright in the End (2014) was considered to be a return to form.
+White (2016) and Pacific Daydream (2017) retained the band's power pop sound, but also demonstrated influences from the Beach Boys.
+Black (2019) was described as pop rock, and a "pop/electronic hybrid".
+OK Human (2021) went for a different sound entirely, being described as orchestral pop, chamber pop, and baroque pop.
+Van Weezer (2021) went for a hard rock, glam metal, and arena rock sound.

-The band's aesthetic and lyrics have been described as "blurring the line between serious and humorous."
-The lyrical tone on Pinkerton has been described as "confessional."
+The band's aesthetic and lyrics have been described as "blurring the line between serious and humorous".
+The lyrical tone on Pinkerton has been described as "confessional".
 According to Erlewine, "None of the members of Weezer, especially leader Rivers Cuomo, were conventional rockers: they were kids who holed up in their garage to play along with their favorite records when they weren't studying or watching TV.
-As a result, their music is infused with a quirky sense of humor and an endearing awkwardness."
+As a result, their music is infused with a quirky sense of humor and an endearing awkwardness".